cornishcoder1/pp5-frontend-the-winding-path/README.md

 ![The Surface Plane](src/assets/readme_screenshots/color_scheme.png)

-I wanted the main colours of the site to be calming and neutral, with a natural feel hence the use of the green and brown tones.
-Buttons were styled in bolder colors, but in keeping with the color scheme.
+I wanted the main colours of the site to be calming and neutral with a natural feel, hence the use of the green and brown tones.
+Buttons were styled in bolder colors, but still in keeping with the color scheme.

 **Typography**